Lucid Celebrates Five Years

 Lucid Services Group turns five years old and looks back over our journey

 Whew!
 Five years.
 We made it.
-Five years may not seem like a lot to many, but if you own a business, you know the deal.
+Five years may not seem significant to some, but if you own a business you know the deal.
 The blood sweat and tears spilled over those years counts for a lot.
 It’s not all calling the shots and team building.
 It’s the 11th hour digging in and hustling to deliver.
 Like Christmas morning, the first year is perspiring with anxiety and excitement.
 After year two, you find out Santa isn’t real, but you enjoy the festivities and eggnog.
-Year three, you hit you get your sea legs and start to see predictive growth.
+In year three, you hit you get your sea legs, and start to see predictive growth.
 Year four is all about balancing growth and delivery.
 Now, going into Lucid’s fifth year, we’ve hit our highest revenue goals and are seeing some pretty amazing impact on the world stage.

 So, what does it mean to start a family-owned business going into the fifth year?
 We asked founders Bethany Robinson and John Galligan to share the biggest lessons learned and advice on how to weather the storm and enjoy the ride.